IAjimi/AdventOfCode/2019/README.md

-# Advent of Code (2019)
+# :christmas_tree: Advent of Code (2019) :christmas_tree:
 This repository contains Python solutions to the 2019 edition of [Advent of Code](https://adventofcode.com/2019).
-I had already completed a number of these puzzles in 2020 so this repo will mostly contains problems I either hadn't tackled or wanted to revisit.
+Given that I had already completed a number of these puzzles in 2020, this repository will mostly contain problems I either hadn't tackled or wanted to revisit.

 | Day | Description | Solution |